alexanderrich/exploration_consumption/doc/journal/paper.md

 and unit variance across participants.
 We assumed that individuals could vary in their overall tendency to explore (i.e., intercept) as well as their responsiveness to current spinner value (slope).
-Participants' individual-level parameters were assumed to be drawn from a t distribution with $df=5$, making our population level estimates robust to potential outliers.
-The priors on the the population-level predictor coefficients, and on the standard deviation of the t distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.
+Participants' individual-level parameters were assumed to be drawn from a t-distribution with $df=5$, making our population level estimates robust to potential outliers.
+The priors on the the population-level predictor coefficients, and on the standard deviation of the t-distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.